Ruth Maleczech

-Ruth Maleczech (January 8, 1939 – September 30, 2013) was an American avant-garde stage actress.
+Ruth Sophia Reinprecht (January 8, 1939 – September 30, 2013), professionally known as Ruth Maleczech, was an American avant-garde stage actress.
 She won three Obie Awards for Best Actress in her career, for Hajj (1983), Through the Leaves, (1984) and Lear (1990) and an Obie Award for Design, shared with Julie Archer, for Vanishing Pictures (1980), which she also directed.
-Her performance as Lear was widely acclaimed: her King Lear was portrayed as an imperious Southern matriarch.
+Her portrayal of King Lear as an imperious Southern matriarch in Lear was widely acclaimed.